 Speech and language therapy can be used by people wanting to change the quality of their voice, raise the pitch of their voice, or lower their average pitch.
 A trained speech therapist helps you discover what you would like your voice to sound like and helps you achieve those goals.

 Speech therapy cannot normally lower the bottom of the pitch range.
 Many people are able to accomplish that using testosterone instead, though its effects are permanent.
 (While testosterone is able to lower the bottom of the vocal range for many people, oestrogen has no effect on the voice).

 A minority of people are unable to reach their goals through speech and language therapy or testosterone treatment and undergo surgical interventions to change their voice.

-Private speech and language therapists in the UK who advertise specific experience around gender include:
+Private speech and language therapists in the UK who advertise specific experience around gender on their websites include:

 - Matthew Mills (London)

 - Christella Antoni and Rhiannon Grébert (London)